-ACSC argues that ratepayers should not be responsible for any STI award that is greater than the target percentages set to achieve a level of total compensation that falls within the 50th percentile.175 To support its position further, ACSC explains that Atmos Energy sets the target percentages for STI by position based on compensation surveys, but Atmos Energy does not review the actual percentage amounts awarded by companies included in the surveys in any particular year.176 ACSC argues that the target is set at a level to attract and retain employees, and therefore Atmos may choose to reward employees for greater than 100 percent of their respective STI target percentages, but these additional pay-outs are not necessary to retain and attract employees.177
+that falls within the 50th percentile.176 To support its position further, ACSC explains that Atmos Energy sets the target percentages for STI by position based on compensation surveys, but Atmos Energy does not review the actual percentage amounts awarded by companies included in the surveys in any particular year.177 ACSC argues that the target is set at a level to attract and retain employees, and therefore Atmos may choose to reward employees for greater than 100 percent of their respective STI target percentages, but these additional pay-outs are not necessary to retain and attract employees.178

 ACSC disputes Atmos's claim that Atmos's request follows Commission precedent.
 According to ACSC, in GUD No. 10000, all the incentive targets approved by the Commission were at two percent for all employee grades.
-In this case, ACSC states, every employee grade is proposed to have over a 100-percent increase in the incentive target.178
+In this case, ACSC states, every employee grade is proposed to have over a 100-percent increase in the incentive target.179

-ACSC recommends that at least half of the STI set at the 100-percent target be disallowed because incentive pay based on financial performance measures should be disallowed in rates and should be the responsibility of shareholders.179 ACSC explains that none of the variable component is paid if Atmos Energy's financial performance does not meet or exceed the targeted EPS values.180 ACSC offers that while it is not known how much of any individual's incentive compensation is attributable to Atmos meeting its financial goals, it is known that no payments are made if the financial EPS goal is not met.
-To support its recommendation, ACSC cites
+ACSC recommends that at least half of the STI set at the 100-percent target be disallowed because incentive pay based on financial performance measures should be disallowed in rates and should be the responsibility of shareholders.
+ACSC explains that none of the variable component is paid if Atmos Energy's financial performance does not meet or exceed the targeted EPS values.
+ACSC offers that while it is not known how much of any individual's incentive compensation is attributable to Atmos meeting its financial goals, it is known that no payments are made if the financial EPS goal is not met.
+To support its recommendation, ACSC cites the Commission's Order in GUD No. 10506, where the Commission approved the use of a 50-percent reduction computation.